skjsjhb/OPKJE/README.md

 ## License

 Copyright (C) 2023 Ted "skjsjhb" Gao.
-All rights reserved.

-The code in this repository is currently proprietary.
-However, **we are't meant to make Opticia a proprietary game**.
-Since the game is still in an early stage, we have no choice but to limit the usages of our source code to avoid possible risks.
-We'll reconsider the license when the game releases.
+This repository is licensed under GPL-3.0 or any later version applicable.
+See `COPYING` for details.